Skip to content

 8. Make it SMART

-• Specific: clearly and unambiguously tells the employee what the issue is, what is expected, and what the options are for addressing the issue
+• Specific: Unambiguously tell the employee the issue you hope to discuss, what you expect them to learn, and what options they have for addressing the issue.

-• Actionable: ties feedback to a specific corrective action
+• Actionable: Tie the feedback to specific corrective action they can take to fix the issue.

 avatar